RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 Change the File Usage (Role)
 --

-As mentioned above, <Var:ProductName> allows you to change the file usage manually, for example, if you want to set a * *.ppt* file (which is automatically recognized as a translatable) to reference, because it is not supposed to be translated, but should only be provided for information purposes.
-The screenshot below illustrates how this is done in the **New Project** wizard of <Var:ProductName>:
+As mentioned above, Var:ProductName allows you to change the file usage manually, for example, if you want to set a * *.ppt* file (which is automatically recognized as a translatable) to reference, because it is not supposed to be translated, but should only be provided for information purposes.
+The screenshot below illustrates how this is done in the **New Project** wizard of Var:ProductName:

 ![FileUsage](images/FileUsage.jpg)